SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 Tuples enable you to create and pass around groupings of values.
 You can use a tuple to return multiple values from a function as a single compound value.

-Swift also introduces optional types, which handle the absence of a value.
+Swift handles the absence of a value using optional types.
-Optionals say either “there *is* a value, and it equals *x*” or “there *isn't* a value at all”.
+Optionals say either “there *is* a value, which is *x*” or “there *isn't* a value at all”.

-Swift is a *type-safe* language, which means the language helps you to be clear about the types of values your code can work with.
+Swift is a type-safe language, which means the language helps you to be clear about the types of values your code works with.
 If part of your code requires a `String`, type safety prevents you from passing it an `Int` by mistake.
 Likewise, type safety prevents you from accidentally passing an optional `String` to a piece of code that requires a non-optional `String`.
-Type safety helps you catch and fix errors as early as possible in the development process.
+Type safety helps you catch and fix these kinds of errors as early as possible during the development process.

 ## Constants and Variables